What and where to recycle

 Read our What & Where To Recycle reference chart of where you can take your 'rubbish' on Magnetic Island to reduce landfill.
 You'll be surprised at the vast range of items that can be reused and recycled!

 Here is a quick overview to help you refuse, reduce, reuse and recycle:

 Earn 10c on every acceptable container and donate it to a worthy local island organisation, or save it for something special.
 Either way you'll be helping the environment.
-Sign up to Envirobank and visit our Facebook page for the next collection date where you can get your orange bag, and start filling!
-Envirobank will pick up your filled bag every second Tuesday from 9.30am to 12.30pm from Horseshoe Bay and Nelly Bay.
+Sign up to Return-It and visit our Facebook page for the next collection date where you can drop off your containers!
+Return-It will pick up your filled bag/box every Tuesday at the Old Helipad on Nelly Bay Rd 8am-11am then 12pm -1pm at the Men’s Shed: Horseshoe Bay Rd, HSB.
+(Next to HSB Skate Park).
+THIS CAN CHANGE DUE TO DEMAND- the small truck fills up quickly.
 Find out other ways you can earn cash.

 One way to save money (and landfill), is to reduce waste in your kitchen.
 How many food scraps do you put in the bin?
 Which left over dinner could you freeze and have for lunch another day?
 If all else fails there's always the compost before you throw it out.
 Your garden will also prosper!
 If you need a hand getting started, just contact us.

 Soft plastics CANNOT go into the yellow lid recycling bins (Please use the REDcycle bins located at Coles and Woolworths stores)

 Did you know that every single type of plastic is fully recyclable, yet according to Planet Ark, at least 20% of what is going to landfill in our general bin, could be recycled!
 Just wash it, collect it and drop it into the REDcycle bins located at Coles or Woolworths:

 Bread, pasta and rice bags

 Plastic film from grocery items like nappies and toilet paper